Robot for Pallet Transportation (Skateboard)

 The circuit consisted of a stack of an Arduino and two motor driver shields that powered and controlled the four motors using data from quadrature encoders.
 I wrote a PID-based program that monitored the ticks and positions of the wheels’ rotations.

-Then, I started exploring different methods for communicating with the microcontroller system.
-My options were:
+My options for different methods for communicating with the microcontroller system were:

 - Blynk (an IoT platform)